Skip to main content

 How to Fish for Common Carp

-Best bait: Boilies or Corn.
+Best bait: Boilies.

-Technique: Bottom Rig.
+Technique: Hair Rig.

 Match your presentation to the season and conditions.
 In clear water, downsize your bait and slow your retrieve.
 In stained or muddy water, switch to high-contrast colors and add vibration.
 Early morning and evening are the most productive windows during summer months.
 During spawning season, fish become highly territorial and will strike out of aggression as well as hunger.